ethanmrubenstein/theme-switcher/README.md

 # Theme Switcher

-A simple responsive navbar with an off-screen mobile menu built using plain HTML, CSS and JavaScript.
-Includes a slide-in effect for smaller screens.
+A simple button that toggles between light and dark themes using plain JavaScript and CSS.
+Ideal for adding a theme switcher to any website.

 ## 🚀 How to Use